sssx-dev/sssx/ROADMAP.md

 ## Done

+- [x] for build and update add `route` name filter
+- [x] add CLI option to only update dynamic files (don't regenerate whole build, don't reupload it)
 - [x] dynamic.ts should import svelte components and execute mounting function, script will be deferred. this should be loaded with timestamp like dynamic.js?ts=202208081010 so it would be invoked each time, and not cached, or should we set TTL to 0 instead?
 - [x] Added route generation, route check via permalink
 - [x] add incremental function to the data file